topwaye/Crabelly/README.md

 What is the prototype of an OS ?
 Of course, it is the switchboard of a telephone system used by a company, etc., where telephone calls are answered and put through(= connected) to the appropriate person or department.

 An OS which has nothing to do with Linux is destined to do nothing with the real world.
-What attracts me to Linux is that the implementation of copy-on-write by Linux is the only reasonable solution, while FreeBSD retains Mach-style shadow object chaining for copy-on-write.
+What attracts me to Linux is that the implementation of copy-on-write by Linux is the only reasonable solution in this planet, while FreeBSD retains Mach-style shadow object chaining for copy-on-write.

 When reading the Linux source code, you can hardly tell where you are.
 There are only a small number of people who might know the entire kernel code in the Linux core team.
 Linux is a kernel that you just cannot read through.
 That is a good news, which means no man is an expert, each is a part of the main, which means we are all equal at this point, no man could be a hero who takes charge of everything in the Linux world.
 We use it, but we do not touch it.